 - (a) Who may operate a Boarding House in a Special Residential Zone: The Boarding House shall be conducted by the owner of the property who shall be resident therein, within the "Special Residential Zone".
-The use shall be limited to being conducted by the applicant, who is the owner of the property and who shall reside on the property as his / her primary residence together with his / her family such as it may consist of from time to time.
+The use shall be limited to being conducted by the applicant, who is the owner of the property or provided that the Council may, in exceptional circumstances which do not prejudice the continued use of the Dwelling as a residence, permit the activity or use to be conducted by a person other than the owner, such as the manager for regulatory purposes. and who shall reside on the property as his / her primary residence together with his / her family such as it may consist of from time to time.
 (Source: Town Planning Appeals Board Ruling on APPEAL NO. 3350 relating to 1 Oban Drive, Scottsville) - (b) The Municipal Consent is attached to the owner and shall not be transferred. - (c) Area of operation as set out in the Town Planning Scheme and this Policy, the regulations for the operation of the Boarding House are specified in accordance with the FAR and Coverage, of the Scheme, the Site Development Plan, the Policy requirements and the Norms and Standards as stipulated in this Policy in Tables 1-4 of section two (2) of this Policy. - (d) Demand on services: The establishment shall not impose a greater load on any public utility service than that which is ordinarily required by other uses permitted in the area in which the activity or use is situated.